AFLplusplus/AFLplusplus/docs/custom_mutators.md

     to the maximum amount of steps you returned in `init_trim`).

-Omitting any of three trimming methods will cause the trimming to be disabled and trigger a fallback to the builtin default trimming routine.
+Omitting any of three trimming methods will cause the trimming to be disabled and trigger a fallback to the built-in default trimming routine.

 ### Environment Variables